 On the eve of Mahatma Gandhi Birth Anniversary

-We wish everyone a happy Mahatma Gandhi Jayanti 2014.
-On this special occasion, we are happy to announce that Ideas posted today (02/October/2014) will be available to the use of Scientists/Professors/Physicians/Researchers for free.
-So, there will be no terms and conditions for the ideas posted today (02/October/2014).
-Each idea posted will be served first come, first served basis.
-For more details, you may write to us at email@example.com.
+We wish everyone a happy Mahatma Gandhi Jayanti 2018.
+On this special occasion, we are happy to announce that Ideas posted today (02/October/2018) will be available to the use of Scientists/Professors/Physicians/Researchers for free.
+So, there will be no terms and conditions for the ideas posted today (02/October/2018).
+Each idea posted will be served first come, first serve basis.
+For more details, you may write to us at email@example.com

 Dr L Boominathan PhD